JohanDegraeve/xdripswift/fastlane/testflight.md

 Note 1 - If you previously built with Xcode, the `Names` listed below may be different, but the `Identifiers` will match.
 A table is provided below the steps to assist.
 The Add Identifier Action that you completed above generates 5 identifiers, and all 5 need to be modified as indicated in this step.

-Note 2 - Depending on your build history, you may find some of the Identifiers are already configured - and you are just verifying the status; but in other cases, you will need to configure the Identifiers.
+Note 2 - Depending on your build history, you may find some of the Identifiers are already configured - and you are just verifying the status, but in other cases, you will need to configure the Identifiers.

 1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
 1. For each of the following identifier names: